 You can learn more about Cassiobury Park by following this link.

-We have between 450 and 500 members.
-The annual membership cycle generally sees the renewal of 450+ members and this builds to close on 500 by year end.
+We have around 450 members.
 Members enjoy 12 Monthly Meetings each year, with speakers on a wide range of subjects, as well as organising and participating in over 60 Study Groups.
 You will find a list of our current Study Groups on the Groups Page and members can see details of forthcoming activities on the Events Page.
 More details can be found in our monthly Newsletter that is distributed to members.

 If you are interested in joining us as a new member then please got to the Join page.
-We meet in St Luke's Church Hall in Langley Way in the afternoon of the fourth Tuesday in each month.
-If we cannot offer you membership immediately we will put you on our waiting list and get back to you as soon as a place is available.
+If you want to meet some of our members first and take in an interesting talk from a guest speaker then come along to a monthly meeting.
+We meet in St Luke's Church Hall in Langley Way in the afternoon of the fourth Tuesday in each month (except December which is the 3rd Tuesday).